rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

     Port 45005
 ```

+To use a specific key on the fly:
+`ssh -i ~/.ssh/id_custom_25519  192.168.10.253`

 I have found switches that required the ancient dss HostKeyAlgorithm.
 Add that with:
 `HostKeyAlgorithms ssh-dss`

 On most switches you can use something like `show ip ssh` to get a list of the current ssh ciphers.
 You can also use nmap.
-This is from my Ubiquiti Nano Station in my home.
+This is from the Ubiquiti Nano Station in my home lab.

 ```bash
 sudo nmap -sV --script ssh2-enum-algos 192.168.10.50